slippyex/chillwhales-tracker/README.md

     UP/DOWN arrows: Scroll through the asset list.
     T: Toggle between 'price-low-high' and 'recently-listed' modes.
-    ESC, Q, or Ctrl + C: Exit the application.
+    S: "Sniper" mode - opens a web browser with your selected item (focused) so that you can directly buy it from there ESC, Q, or Ctrl + C: Exit the application.